WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 7 STEPS TO POOP

-Perfect practice makes perfect so start slow.
+Perfect practice makes perfect.
+So start slow.
 Practice the steps until your body feels comfortable.

-If you follow all the steps in this article you will be able to:
+If you follow all the steps in this article, you will be able to:

-- Poop whenever your body needs to
+- Have stool evacuation when your body needs to.

-- Have less painful symptoms
+- Have less painful symptoms.

-- Avoid embarrassing situations when there is gas in the intestines
+- Avoid embarrassing situations when there is gas in the intestines.

-Get rid of negative emotions and stress.
+Get rid of negative emotions and stress

 Negative emotions slow down digestion and stool evacuation.
 Our primitive or primal instinct appears whenever we deal with stress or negative situations.